- Harvard Film Archive collections are open to all adult researchers regardless of academic affiliation.

 The Film Archive hosts many screenings every week.
 Check our calendar to see what's coming up next.

-About the Harvard Film Archive
+About The Harvard Film Archive

-The Harvard Film Archive’s cinematheque presents films Friday through Monday nights year round.
+The Harvard Film Archive’s cinematheque presents films Friday through Monday nights year round and frequently invited filmmakers to discuss their work and engage with the vibrant community of students, professors, artists and cinephiles who regularly attend Archive screenings.
 Open to the public, all screenings are held in the Archive's 200-seat theater featuring state-of-the-art film and digital projection located in the historic Carpenter Center for the Visual Arts.